nelvinpoly/nelvinpoly/README.md

 ---

-### ⚡ Fun Fact
+## ⚡ Fun Fact

-* 🏍️ I love motorcycling and long rides
+* 🏍️ Passionate about motorcycling and long rides
-* 🏕️ Into hiking, travelling, and camping
+* 🏕️ Enjoy hiking, travelling, and camping
-* 🎬 Love watching movies
+* 🎬 Movie enthusiast
 * 📚 Interested in history and science